 It is said: Love is Divine, but Lust is Pure!

 Tantric teachings exhort us to find divinity in lust and purity in love!

 Finally, one can't achieve any of the things that this system promises without comprehending the full range of reality.
 That's where the Shaivism Tattvas come in.
 Shaivism Tattvas help us achieve intimacy not only with our physical environment but also with ourselves and a loved one.

 Sex is a form of union between the male and female organs and bodies and through this union a form of energy is released.
 Sex is also a way to express the feelings and emotions, which have been buried within each one of us.
 It is the union of energy that makes our body operate to its optimum level and gives rise to the orgasmic response.

 In sexual union, there is a state of bliss, which cannot be described in words.
 The expression of love, passion, joy and satisfaction is completely infectious and contagious.
 That's why it has been termed as "the great unifier."
-The expression of the feeling that such union is an unending source of happiness is felt by all, irrespective of religion, caste, color or creed.
+The feeling that such union is an unending source of happiness is felt by all, irrespective of religion, caste, color, or creed.

 Culture and Sex